 The Intensive Care Medicine Training course at University College London Hospitals (UCLH) are using ParticiPoll to drive participant engagement.
 The one-day introductory course in the fundamentals of Critical Care is attended by Junior Doctors about to start out in an ICU post.
 This course (part of a series of charity courses) supports patients, staff and medical research at UCL Hospitals NHS Foundation Trust.
+We need a specialist doctor for specific medical opinions and advice, check this site and get specialist doctor for you.
+You can also Check this out to get best doctor’s suggestions here.

 The course is facilitated by experienced Registrars.
 It provides a safe learning environment using practical simulations.
 Students gain hands on experience preparing them for the “real life” experiences that face them in ICU.